Lorelei

 The Lorelei (/ˈlɒrəlaɪ/ LORR-ə-ly; Loreley or Lorelei, [loːʁəˈlaɪ̯] or [ˈloːʁəlaɪ̯]; also found as Loreleï, Lore Lay, Lore-Ley, Lurley, Lurelei and Lurlei throughout history) is a 132 m, steep slate rock on the right bank of the River Rhine in the Rhine Gorge (or Middle Rhine) at Sankt Goarshausen in Germany, part of the Upper Middle Rhine Valley UNESCO World Heritage Site.
 The 1930s Loreley Amphitheatre is on top of the rock.

-It has been an infamous maritime disaster site since its first records during the 10th century, with various myths ranging from dwarfs to lastly a siren trying to explain the high number of ship wrecks and the loud echo inside the passage.
+It has been an infamous fluvial disaster site since its first records during the 10th century, with a varied mythos, ranging from dwarfs to a siren trying to explain the high number of ship wrecks and the loud echo inside the passage.

 Etymology

-The name comes from the old German words lureln, Rhine dialect for "murmuring", and the Celtic term ley "rock".
+The name comes from the old German words lureln, Rhine dialect for "murmuring", and the Old German term ley "rock".
 The translation of the name would therefore be "murmur rock" or "murmuring rock".
 The heavy currents, and a small waterfall in the area (still visible in the early 19th century) created a murmuring sound, and this combined with the special echo the rock produces to act as a sort of amplifier, giving the rock its name.
 The murmuring is hard to hear today owing to the urbanization of the area.
 Other theories attribute the name to the many boating accidents on the rock, by combining the German verb lauern ('to lurk, lie in wait') with the same "ley" ending, with the translation "lurking rock".

-After the German spelling reform of 1901, in almost all German terms, the letter "y" was changed to the letter "i", but some proper nouns have kept their "y", such as Bayern, Speyer, Spay, Tholey, (Rheinberg-)Orsoy and including Loreley, which is thus the correct spelling in German.
+After the German spelling reform of 1901, in almost all German terms, the letter "y" was changed to the letter "i".

 Original folklore and modern myth

 The rock and the murmur it creates have inspired various tales.
 An old legend envisioned dwarfs living in caves in the rock.

 In 1801, German author Clemens Brentano composed his ballad Zu Bacharach am Rheine as part of a fragmentary continuation of his novel Godwi oder Das steinerne Bild der Mutter.
-It first told the story of an enchanting female associated with the rock.
+It first told the story of an enchanting woman associated with the rock.
 In the poem, the beautiful Lore Lay, betrayed by her sweetheart, is accused of bewitching men and causing their death.
 Rather than sentence her to death, the bishop consigns her to a nunnery.
 On the way thereto, accompanied by three knights, she comes to the Lorelei rock.
 She asks permission to climb it and view the Rhine once again.
 She does so, and, thinking that she sees her love in the Rhine, falls to her death; the rock ever afterward retaining an echo of her name.
 Brentano had taken inspiration from Ovid and the Echo myth.